Disclosure: Our editorial staff write reviews independently. We may be compensated if you sign up for a service through our affiliate links.

 QuickBooks GoPayment – best accounting integration

-QuickBooks GoPayment (previously called Intuit GoPayment) is the mobile payment solution from Intuit, best known for their accounting software.
-If you use or plan on using QuickBooks, choosing GoPayment might make sense as it integrates perfectly.
-You also get a full-fledged merchant account without contractual commitment.
+QuickBooks GoPayment (previously Intuit GoPayment) is the mobile payment solution from Intuit, best known for their accounting software.
+If you use or plan on using QuickBooks, choosing GoPayment makes sense as it integrates perfectly.

 To get GoPayment, download the free app available on Android and iOS devices (but not Windows or Blackberry devices).
-You can take payments immediately by keying in card details which the customer can sign for in the app.
+You can take payments immediately by keying in card details which the customer can confirm and sign for in the app.

 Photo: QuickBooks